 Four useful tips for setting medical practice goals

 - Remember not to set too many goals at once.
-Three or four meaningful, achievable and measurable goals are enough to have a tangible impact on your practice.
+Three or four meaningful, achievable & measurable goals are enough to have a tangible impact on your practice.

 - Get your staff’s buy-in when it comes to goal setting.
-Ask for their input and regularly review your progress as a group and as a business owner.
+Ask for their input & regularly review your progress as a group and as a business owner.

-- Talk to your network and colleagues about their goals and experiences.
-Chances are, they will have something valuable to add when you are setting your goals for 2020.
+- Talk to your network & colleagues about their goals & experiences.
+Chances are, they will have something valuable to add when you are setting your goals for the year ahead.

-- Be sure to align each of your goals using the SMART method and don’t be afraid to be ambitious about your goals.
-Making improvements requires consistent effort and strategic planning so don’t aim too low, just ensure that your goals are as achievable as they are ambitious.
+- Be sure to align each of your goals using the SMART method & don’t be afraid to be ambitious about your goals.
+Making improvements requires consistent effort & strategic planning so don’t aim too low, just ensure that your goals are as achievable as they are ambitious.

 Healthbridge is an innovative healthcare technology provider who have been helping doctors realise their business goals for over 20 years.
-If you need help achieving yours email firstname.lastname@example.org.
+If you need help achieving yours, click here.